joaovbs96/MaterialXNodeDocs/README.md

 - [Tailwind CSS](https://tailwindcss.com/) (CDN) for styling
 - [KaTeX](https://katex.org/) for math in the docs, [highlight.js](https://highlightjs.org/) for XML highlighting, [JSZip](https://stuk.github.io/jszip/) for zipped texture sets

-All third-party libraries are loaded from public CDNs at runtime.
+Currently, all third-party libraries, except MaterialX, are loaded from public CDNs at runtime.

 ---